thisisbillie/test/git workshop-notes.md

 ### 个人使用version control的例子
 	先用漫画，再用下面的例子

-- Despite its popularity, surfing has not been recognized as a research topic in HII.
-Yet it has been studied outside academe for a long time by market researchers and others who have examined this behavior to help businesses to advertise their products, so potential consumers will encounter them while surfing and be encouraged to buy them.
-Not only are such studies proprietary, and thus inaccessible to HII researchers, they are profit-centered and as such may have very little potential to enrich the human-centered understanding of the phenomenon which motivates HII research.

-The closest concept to surfing that has been investigated in HII is what Savolainen (1995) called “seeking of orienting information.”
-He defined orienting information as information “concerning current events,” in contrast to practical information, “which serves as the solution to specific problems” (Savolainen 1995, 272).
-The purpose in seeking of orienting information, Savolainen argued, is to create a passive habitual moni- toring system to focus on everyday matters by asking: How are things at this moment?
-Thus, while they are related, seeking of orienting information differs from surfing by defi- nition.
-One other recognition of surfing is its entry in the Online Dictionary of Library and Information Science (Reitz 2007), which explains that to surf is to navigate the web with no definite purpose in mind.
-To date, the area of surfing—that is, browsing with no specific informational purpose—remains uncharted by HII researchers and ready for exploration.

-- Update different versions but go back to any of the previous versions in a clean, easy, and accurate way.

 ### 团队使用version control的例子
 #### Julie
 >Despite its popularity, surfing has not been recognized as a research topic in HII.
 Yet it has been studied outside academe for a long time by market researchers and others who have examined this behavior to help businesses to advertise their products, so potential consumers will encounter them while surfing and be encouraged to buy them.
 Not only are such studies proprietary, and thus inaccessible to HII researchers, they are profit-centered and as such may have very little potential to enrich the human-centered understanding of the phenomenon which motivates HII research.